PeterOlsen1/load-balancer/README.md

 * What to do when container queue is full?
   * Pop some off of the back
 * How to stop non container nodes

+Later issues:
+* Web frontend
-* Fix balancer receiever methods
+* Fix reciever methods in balancer
-* Replace hardcoded values with config
-* Test out websocket connection more

 Future ideas:
+* Batch process requests from node queue?
 * Add rate tracking?
 * Deploying to AWS or something?